 “There are no conclusions to share at this stage…at this stage, there’s nothing to report back, but, of course, it will file reports, if necessary, on the work it’s seen,” UN chief Ban Ki-moon’s deputy spokesperson Farhan Haq told reporters here yesterday.

-- Pakistan summons Indian envoy over 'ceasefire violations'
+- Pakistan summons Indian envoy over ‘unprovoked firing’

-- Pakistan summons Indian envoy over alleged firing on LoC
+- Pakistan summons Indian envoy to protest soldiers’ deaths in firing

 - Pakistan lodges complaint against India in UN for ‘ceasefire violations’